linussioland/MIPI-HHoT/MIPI-HHoT Readme.txt

 While CSB-MIPI was sourced from national experts' input, MIPI-HHoT uses the Hypothetical Household Tool (HHoT) module for the European microsimulation software to define model households whose household incomes are then simulated in EUROMOD.
-The development and verification of this dataset is documented in Marchal, Siöland & Goedemé (2018, forthcoming CSB Working Paper).
+The development and verification of this dataset is documented in Marchal, SiÃ¶land & GoedemÃ© (2018, forthcoming CSB Working Paper).

 **************************************
 *** INFORMATION ABOUT THE DATA SET ***